MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

 1. Wait for the workspace to be created - this may take five minutes or so.
 1. When deployment is complete, go to the resource group that was created and notice that it contains your Synapse Analytics workspace and a Data Lake storage account.
 1. Select your Synapse workspace, and in its **Overview** page, in **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.
-1. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you will use to manage resources and perform data analytics tasks
+1. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you will use to manage resources and perform data analytics tasks.

 ## Create a Data Explorer pool